COVID–19 - Update for Partner Employers and Apprentices

 Who should I contact at Alliance Learning if I have any questions?

 We understand that COVID-19 may give rise to a range of questions and our experienced team is on hand to support.
-In most cases, the first port of call will be your Alliance Learning Account Manager, but we also have a team of specialists:
+In most cases, the first port of call will be your Alliance Learning Account Manager or Subject Specialist Tutor.
+We also have specialist available for the following queries:

 For questions relating to apprentice welfare, our safeguarding team: firstname.lastname@example.org / email@example.com